ardiesan/engineers-log/_posts/2022-12-01-PHP-Coding-Convention.md

 ```

 What have you noticed? what's wrong with `$n1 and $n2`?
-As I've mentioned above it is best practice when dealing with variables, it is important to be descriptive as possible, in that other developers will immediately understand what your variable does in the code.
+As I've mentioned above it is best practice when dealing with variables, it is important to be descriptive as possible, in that other developers will immediately understand what is the relation of your code to the declared variable.

 Let's try another example that you can relate to: